heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 This is an optional section.
 Feel free to skip it if you do not have time.

 - Are you able to use environment variables in your Docker Compose file to specify the implementation to use and the size of the file to write?
+As it requires a few tricks, here are some tips:
+  - You need to define a new entrypoint to use a shell (like `/bin/bash`) to run the Java application with the environment variables
+  - You need to define a new command in order to invoke the Java application with the environment variables with the `-c` option of the shell (to run a command in the shell)
-Tip: to use environment variables in command inside a Docker Compose file, you can use the `$${ENVIRONMENT_VARIABLE_NAME}` syntax.
+  - In order to escape the environment variables in the command, you can use the `$$` syntax
+  - You need to define the environment variables in the Docker Compose file with the `environment` instruction

 ## Conclusion